SeanMFranklin/balance_bot/README.md

 picotool reboot
 ```

-### upload.sh and openocd
+### upload_swd.sh and openocd
+[TODO: Check if we can run on pin7 and pin11 instead]
 Run the upload script which uses openocd.
 This does not require puting the Pico into bootloader mode.
-You must have the SWD wires (SWDIO, SWGND, and SWCLK) connected to GPIO 24 (Pin 18), GND (Pin 20) and GPIO 25 (Pin 22) on the Raspberry Pi.
+You must have the SWD wires (SWDIO and SWCLK) connected to GPIO 24 (Pin 18), GND (Pin 20) and GPIO 25 (Pin 22) on the Raspberry Pi.
 Note, when using the upload script and openocd, you upload the .elf firmware file, not the .uf2 firmware file, they are just a different format, but the same firmware.
  ```bash
  upload.sh build/src/mbot.elf
  ```